Hike the Samaria Gorge – take the challenge!

 - The initial descent is steep and hard on the knees, and you do need to be very fit and suitably attired

-- This walk is NOT recommended for persons with any health problems (such as heart disease, breathing problems, weakness), or with weak knees/pregnant women/small children/physically disabled
+- This walk is NOT recommended for people with health problems (such as heart disease, breathing problems, weakness), or with weak knees/pregnant women/small children/physically disabled

 - DON’T FORGET: a small bottle of water that can refilled in the gorge; swimwear & towel; camera; good hiking shoes or sturdy comfortable shoes or trainers; flip flops for beach as sand can be hot; snacks for during the walk; money for entrance, boat ticket; food & drinks

-- If you do not feel fit enough to walk the gorge and you have a hire car it is still worth the drive to the plain of Omalos to see the spectacular entrance to the gorge and there is also some beautiful scenery en route
+- If you do not feel fit enough to walk the gorge and you have a hire car it is still worth the drive to f Omalos to see the spectacular entrance to the gorge.
+The is also some beautiful scenery en route

-- You may also want to consider the ‘lazy way’ by taking the boat from Hora Sfakia to Agia Roumeli, then walk part of the gorge from the end.
-It is a couple of kilometres before you actually arrive at the gorge but it is still interesting to see the Iron Gates, the narrowest point of the gorge, even if you don’t venture any further
+- You may also want to consider the ‘lazy way’ by taking the boat from Chora Sfakia to Agia Roumeli, then walk part of the gorge from the end.
+It is a couple of kilometres before you actually arrive at the gorge (you can take a bus, actually!) but it is still interesting to see the Iron Gates, the narrowest point of the gorge, even if you don’t venture any further

 Kids will love